Greenpeace should not get ‘seat at the table’ in Government discussions – No 10

 The Prime Minister’s official spokesman said all Government departments should suspend stakeholder engagement with the environmental group.

-The Prime Minister’s official spokesman said all Government departments should suspend stakeholder engagement with the environmental group after the stunt last Thursday.

-The move expands on orders given to civil servants in the Department for Environment, Food and Rural Affairs (Defra) last week to cut ties with Greenpeace until further notice.
+The move expands on orders given to civil servants in the Department for Environment, Food and Rural Affairs (Defra) last week to end engagement with Greenpeace until further notice.

-The No 10 official said: “Certainly we obviously don’t think that people who are accused of breaking the law should have a seat at the table in discussions with Government.
+The Prime Minister’s official spokesman said: “We obviously don’t think that people who are accused of breaking the law should have a seat at the table in discussions with Government.

 “My understanding is that Defra aren’t engaging with Greenpeace because of those actions.